-- All clothing must be modest, neat, and clean with no rips or tears.
-Clothing may not be written on or stained. - Clothing must be of solid color, and may not bear any alcohol, tobacco, or drug advertisements or symbols. - No hats, bandanas, or other headwear are permitted during the school day (except during activities at the athletic field or court).
+- All clothing must be modest (nothing revealing, no spagnetti tops, no leggings), neat, and clean with no rips or tears.
+Clothing may not be written on or stained. - Clothing must be of solid color, and may not bear any alcohol, tobacco, or drug advertisements or symbols.
+No pyjamas. - No hats, bandanas, other headwear, or sunglasses, are permitted during the school day (except hats during activities in direct sun, such as on the athletic field).